Our guide to United Club lounges gives an overview of United Club lounge features and locations, as well as ways to gain access.

 If you are a frequent United Airlines customers, purchasing a United Club membership can relieve many of the inconveniences of spending so much time at the airport.
 Having access to these lounges can save you money on beverages and snacks, while also giving you a space to be productive during your travels.

 You should consider if you will be using the lounge often enough to justify its costs, though, based on the day pass price of $59.
-Also, before you purchase a membership, you might want to consider if it will be more cost effective to apply for the United MileagePlus Club card.
-Although the card has a $450 annual fee, the fee is less than the price of a separate membership for most travelers.
+Also, before you purchase a membership, you might want to consider if it will be more cost effective to apply for the United Club Infinite Card.
+Although the card has a $525 annual fee (waived first year), it costs slightly less than the regular price of a separate membership and comes with additional perks that add value.

 By understanding all of the costs and benefits of a United Club membership, you can decide if the purchase is right for your needs.